odyssey2077/nano_data_pp_parallel/README.md

 ### Pipeline Parallel
 Implementing pipeline parallel is more challenging.
 One notable bug that took hours of debugging was related to passing the proper function to the Task object.
 Initially, using lambda functions was suggested, but this approach isn't memory safe.
 This experience highlighted the benefits of Rust's closure design.
-The solution was to use `functools.partial` to properly fix the parameters passed to functions.
+The solution was to use `functools.partial` to properly fix the parameters passed to functions. note that seems we are only required to implement the forward pass, and the backward pass is the same as the naive model parallel.

 **Note**: Run tests multiple times with `python -m pytest -l -v -k "a4_2_2"` as results have variance.